 — Choose a language that generates exceptions on erroneous data conversions.

 — Design objects and program flow such that multiple or complex explicit type conversions are unnecessary.
-Understand any explicit type conversion that you must use to reduce the plausibility of error in use.
+Understand any explicit type conversion that must be used to reduce the plausibility of error in use.

 — Use static analysis tools to identify whether or not unacceptable conversions will occur, to the extent possible.